 He has continued to be a leader in the respiratory viruses research arena.
 He has been the first author of the only two prospective interventional studies in hospitalized patients as well as a lead investigator for studies to determine how to prevent and treat influenza in immunocompromised patients.
 He has recently been asked to advise the President's H1N1 Subcommittee, NIH, and BARDA on issues related to influenza in hospitalized and immunocompromised patients.
 Additionally, he is considered an expert in adenovirus infections in immunosuppressed patients.

-He, too, is heavily involved in other research and leadership positions in the Transplant Infectioius Diseases arena.
-He is a member of the Executive Committee of the American Society for Transplantation's Transplant Infectious Diseases Study Group and chaired of the United Network for Organ Sharing's Disease Transmission Advisory Committee from 2006 - 2010.
+He, too, is heavily involved in other research and leadership positions in the Transplant Infectious Diseases arena.
+He is a member of the Executive Committee of the American Society for Transplantation's Transplant Infectious Diseases Study Group and chair of the United Network for Organ Sharing's Disease Transmission Advisory Committee from 2006 - 2010.
 He is the Chair of the Advisory Committee on Blood Safety and Availability.